tylerhancock/buoy/index.md

 <section class="d-md-flex align-items-center justify-content-center py-5">
 	<div class="col-md-6 col-lg-5 p-5 text-center text-md-left">
 		<h2 class="display-4 pb-3">Get paid on your own terms</h2>
-		<p>Say goodbye to high-interest payday loans.
-Buoy gives you access to your paycheck when you want it.
-It's an advance on your average salary, so we know you're good for it.</p>
+		<p>We give you access to your paycheck when you want it.
+It's like an advance on your average salary, so we know you're good for it.</p>
 	</div>
 	<div class="col-md-6 col-lg-5 px-5 py-md-5">
 		<img src="assets/images/demand-pay.png" width="100%;">